 The School of Social Work sponsors a full range of advisement and student development services for prospective, incoming and current students at the undergraduate and graduate levels of study.
 All students have access to the BSW and MSW academic advisors with whom they can consult in order to address professional, enrollment, and academic interests.
 The staff members are graduate-degreed social workers who bring experience both in social work and higher education to their work within the School.

 Please contact the Office of Admissions and Student Services (OASS) to speak with one of our professional advisors by calling 313-577-4409.
 Office hours are 8:30 a.m. to 5 p.m. weekdays and 9 a.m. to 1 p.m. on select Saturdays.
 Admitted students can schedule an appointment with their advisor via our online appointment scheduling system.
 For convenience, advising is available at various days, times, locations and formats.
 Make an appointment

-Providing academic advising to all B.S.W. students at the main campus, University Center at Macomb, Schoolcraft Center and the online social work program.
+Providing academic advising to B.S.W. students at the main campus, University Center at Macomb, Schoolcraft Center and the online social work program.
 Responsibilities include scheduling, plans of work and degree certification.
-In addition, Ms. Johns provides oversight to student support services including the Individual Support and Early Intervention Program.
+In addition, Geoffrey provides oversight to student support services including the Student Success Program.